Oasis High School: History

-Oasis High School was opened in August of 2009 with technologies like Smart Boards, projectors, and document cameras in every classroom.
+Oasis High School was opened in August 2009 with technologies like Smart Boards, projectors, and document cameras in every classroom.
 It also had new programs like culinary arts, graphic design, and college science programs.
 The 50,000 square foot building featured 60 classrooms and multiple special-purpose rooms.
 It served grades 8-12 until enrollment was high enough to serve the normal high school grades of 9-12.
 When the school opened, its student council voted for the shark to be the school's mascot.

 In 2011, a new two-story gym building was added to the high school.
 It featured classrooms, offices for coaches, locker rooms, a lobby, ticket booths, and a regulation-size basketball court known as the "Shark Tank" after the schools mascot.
-The gym has a second story, cushioned running tract around the edge of the gym and a fitness/weights room with a retractable wall for yoga classes.
+The gym has a second story, cushioned running track around the edge of the gym and a fitness/weights room with a retractable wall for yoga classes.